 playing king of Where the Wild Things Are found.

-Because unlike concrete cities
+See, unlike concrete cities

 The Wild of Atavism has never forgotten that

-Tradition is a catalyst of change
+Tradition is a catalyst for change

 and that nothing is permanent.

 Hell, I've been having laughing contests with a mountain

 because every now-and-again he will crack